 - Teach mindfulness where you remain firmly anchored to the present in order to deal with the struggles of recovery.

-- Help encourage practical methods of dealing with stress that don’t involve heading to a bar.
+- Help encourage practical methods of dealing with stress that doesn’t involve heading to a bar.

-- Regulate strong emotions in general so they don’t end up triggering relapse.
+- Regulate strong emotions in general so they don’t end up triggering a relapse.

 When you’re laboring to clean up from drinking too much or using drugs, it’s common for triggers such as anger, grief, resentment or fear to end up precipitating relapse.
 The key is to deal with these triggers so they no longer jeopardize your sobriety.

 Addiction Science & Clinical Practice states that DBT works best when patients arrive at residential rehab with dual diagnosis, a history of self-harm, complicated and involved emotional issues or a documented history of relapse.

 Developed by Dr Albert Ellis of the Ellis Institute way back in the 1950s, REBT (rational emotive behavior therapy).
 Psychology Today described Dr. Ellis as “the greatest living psychologist” before his death in 2007.